 The flu affects approximately 21 million people in the United States every year, resulting in significant burdens to the economy and public health.
 Vaccination remains the most effective way to reduce the risk of death or hospitalization.
 People with diabetes face particularly high risks of complications from influenza, including pneumonia, cardiovascular events, hospitalizations, and premature death.
 Although the rate of vaccination for influenza is higher in individuals living with diabetes than in the general adult population, it is still below the recommended rate of 70%.

 Qualified researchers may request access to the aggregate results and related study documents.

 Evidation measures health in everyday life and enables anyone to participate in ground-breaking research and health programs.
-Built upon a foundation of user privacy and control over permissioned health data, Evidation’s Achievement platform is trusted by millions of individuals—generating data with unprecedented speed, scale, and rigor.
+Built upon a foundation of user privacy and control over permissioned health data, Evidation’s mobile platform is trusted by millions of individuals—generating data with unprecedented speed, scale, and rigor.
 We partner with leading healthcare companies to understand health and disease outside the clinic walls.
 Guided by our mission to enable and empower everyone to participate in better health outcomes, Evidation is working to bring people individualized, proactive, and accessible healthcare—faster.
 Founded in 2012, Evidation Health is headquartered in California with additional offices around the globe.
 To learn more, visit evidationdev.wpengine.com, or follow us on Twitter @evidation.